lino-framework/book/docs/topics/auth.rst

   an :class:`AnonymousUser <lino.core.perms.AnonymousUser>` instance.

 Otherwise, :setting:`user_model`
-can be either 'users.User' or 'auth.User' (the latter is not tested).
+can be either 'auth.User' or 'auth.User' (the latter is not tested).
 In both cases we have two more possibilities:

 - If :setting:`remote_user_header`